Website Maintenance Costs: What You Should Be Paying (And What's a Waste)

 The Real Cost of Not Maintaining Your Site

-An unmaintained WordPress site gets hacked.
-It's not a question of if — it's when.
+Unmaintained WordPress sites have a high probability of compromise over time; Patchstack's annual reports show plugin vulnerabilities driving the majority of incidents.
 Average recovery cost: €500–2,000.
 Average downtime: 24–72 hours.
 Typical collateral damage: lost leads, lost search rankings, and reputational damage that takes months to recover from.

 Spending €150/month on a proper maintenance retainer is cheap insurance.
-But only if the retainer actually covers what matters — not just a cron job that runs plugin updates and calls it "maintenance".
+But only if the retainer actually covers what matters - rather than only running plugin updates and treating that as full maintenance.

 Not sure what your site is running or whether it's being properly looked after?
 Get a free website health report at webvise.io/wp-health-report.
 It flags outdated software, security risks, and performance issues - in 60 seconds, no signup required.